Hands-On Social Studies Curriculum Also Helps Build Social Skills for Students with Emotional and Behavioral Needs

 - When children research life skills within the context of Storypath, they develop critical thinking skills along with social-emotional learning.

-Why is Storypath Beneficial for Students with Emotional and Behavioral Needs?
+Why is Storypath beneficial for students with emotional and behavioral needs?

-Research indicates indicate that:- Students with significant emotional and behavioral needs, can successfully engage in less structured and more challenging academic activities and use social-emotional skills effectively within the context of Storypath Lessons.
+- Students with significant emotional and behavioral needs, can successfully engage in less structured and more challenging academic activities and use social-emotional skills effectively within the context of Storypath Lessons.

-- StoryPath Lessons integrate social-emotional learning opportunities into meaningful, well-planned and engaging academic instruction.
-Students are given an opportunity to authentically learn and practice key social and academic skills.
-With authentic learning they are better able to internalize and generalize the skills; as they are a natural part of everyday learning and social interactions.
+- With authentic learning students are better able to internalize and generalize the skills; because they are a natural part of everyday learning and social interactions.

-Additional research supports the use of Storypath as an effective academic tool for encouraging student participation.
-For instance in a 2010 study a group of students created a small town faced with a proposed shopping mall.
 Students, in their roles as townspeople—business owners, employees, and elected and appointed officials (mayor, city council members, and planning commission members)—actively participated in determining what was best for their town.
-Below is a sample lesson in which students are asked to work together to save a tropical Amazon rainforest reserve.